SIBarcodeNetwork/ReadtheDocsMaster/Docs/barcode_data_standard.rst

 PCR Primer Sequence(s) -- Required
 	This refers to the sequences for the PCR primers used to amplify the DNA Barcode region.
 All sequences should be presented in 5'>3' order.

-	Fill this in with complicated examples of cocktail primers vs. multiple pcr attempts.

 PCR Primer Name(s) -- Highly Recommended
 	This refers to the "common names" of the primer sequences.
-Unfortunately this field is optional, and the vast majority of BARCODE keyword records do not have primer names listed.
+Unfortunately this field is optional, and the vast majority of barcode records do not have primer names listed.

-Trace Files -- Required
+Trace Files -- Optional
-	Trace files for the forward and reverse sequencing runs must be submitted to the NCBI Trace Archive or the Ensembl Trace Server.
+	If desired, trace files for the forward and reverse sequencing runs may be submitted to the NCBI Sequence Read Archive (SRA).
+See https://www.ncbi.nlm.nih.gov/sra/docs/submitformats/ for further information.